 Jean and I launched for Telluride Friday morning, and with tailwinds flew a smooth and uneventful 1:45 flight.
 We spotted the airport shortly after entering the canyon, and with no other traffic, landed uneventfully.

-Following a fun weekend of hiking and dining we roused our hosts too-early Sunday morning to take us to the airport, and although our takeoff run was long we cleared the runway in plenty of time.
-Density altitude at 8am, with outside air temp ~50F, was 10,200 feet.
+Following a fun weekend of hiking and dining we roused our hosts too-early Sunday morning to take us to the airport.
+Density altitude at 8am, with outside air temp ~50F, was 10,200 feet, and although our takeoff run was long we cleared the runway with room to spare.
 Our climb rate ranged from 3-500 rpm, not impressive but better than I’d expected.
-That marginal performance actually turned out to be a plus because as we rolled down Runway 27 a jet reported inbound on the Runway 9 instrument approach but we passed way below him still climbing out of the canyon.
+That marginal performance actually turned out to be a plus, because as we rolled down Runway 27 a jet pilot reported inbound on the Runway 9 instrument approach but we passed way below him still climbing out of the canyon.
 (Another good reason to have previewed instrument-approach paths and altitudes, so we knew we wouldn’t conflict.)

 You’re probably thinking “that’s a crazy amount of work and planning just to land somewhere.”
 That may be true, but our lives could depend on it.
 And once you’ve experienced a given airport a time or two the process is much simplified.
 Now that I have twice personally experienced Telluride’s setting and terrain, and know that the Flying Carpet will take off comfortably from there at a given weight and density altitude, I’ll need to do little more next time than check weather parameters⸺and be prepared to cancel or stay over if those parameters depart my safety range.

 This is not intended to provide comprehensive guidance as there are many more mountain-flying principles not described here.
 But hopefully you’ll find this example useful for basic understanding.